Defining a new focal point for UCL’s Bloomsbury campus.

-Despite the scale of UCL’s estate in Bloomsbury, central London, the University lacked good quality collegiate external space.
-Through their masterplan, an opportunity was identified to create a new courtyard terrace above an existing service yard to the rear of the Wilkins Building, UCL’s original home, to provide a new high quality piece of public realm for both staff and students.
-It was also part of the University’s wider strategy to improve accessibility, and in particular, east-west movement across the campus.
+Despite the scale of UCL’s estate in Bloomsbury, they lacked good quality collegiate external space.
+Through their masterplan, an opportunity was identified to create a new courtyard terrace above an existing service yard and provide a new high quality landscape space for both staff and students.

-We developed the idea of enclosing the services yard as an undercroft, allowing the external space above to become the new amenity space for a variety of uses.
-This is conceived as a contemporary, high quality, stone-paved terrace set within the historic courtyard with a verdant, planted edge.
-The terrace itself is split level with the lower space serving the new Wilkins Lower Refectory, which will be linked by a new lift and grand staircase.
-The terrace also creates new routes across the campus, bringing activity where previously there was very little.
+We developed the idea of enclosing the services yard as an undercroft, allowing the external space above to form new amenity for a variety of uses.
+This is conceived as a contemporary, high quality, stone landscaped terrace set within the historic courtyard.
+The terrace itself is split level with the lower space serving the new Lower Refectory, which is linked by a new lift and grand staircase.

 The terrace is sculpturally carved out of Portland stone, a sustainable and durable material that also makes up UCL’s Grade I listed Wilkins Building.
 A new ‘fourth façade’ completes the composition, working in harmony with the surrounding buildings.
 Designed to classical proportions, this also conceals the myriad services required for the wider campus and new Lower Refectory.

 New classical planting, including large pleached trees and climbing wisteria, complements and provides a softening frontage to the built form.
 A number of edible species also allow staff and students to further interact with the new space, be it through flowers, herbs or fruit trees.

 The terrace opens up a new east-west route to improve accessibility across the campus, in particular to the Bloomsbury Theatre and new Student Centre.